ONSdigital/eq-cir-fastapi/README.md

 You will also need a Google Cloud account with the relevant permissions to create projects within the ONS Digital project.

 To install dependencies and configure the project for first use, follow the instructions below:
+1. If required, install either Docker Desktop or Rancher Desktop
-1. Open a terminal at the project root
+2. Open a terminal at the project root
-2. Install dependencies using `brew`
+3. Install other dependencies using `brew`

    ```$ brew upgrade && brew install google-cloud-sdk pipenv pyenv```
-3. Install the Python version defined in the `.python-version` file using `pyenv`
+4. Install the Python version defined in the `.python-version` file using `pyenv`

    ```$ pyenv install```
-4. Set the Python version we want to use, if not already done by the installation
+5. Set the Python version we want to use, if not already done by the installation

    ```$ pyenv use $(cat .python-version)```
-5. Create a new virtual environment to manage Python packages for the project.
+6. Create a new virtual environment to manage Python packages for the project.
 This action will read the attributes in the `Pipfile` and `Pipfile.lock` and install the right packages and versions we need, which insures we can set the correct dependencies for other devs and when deploying to production

    ```$ pipenv install --dev```
-6. Activate your newly created virtual environment by running
+7. Activate your newly created virtual environment by running

    ```$ pipenv shell```